Meet the Counseling Team!

 Mrs. Cynthia Perkins/Elementary Guidance Paraprofessional: Mrs. Perkins visits every classroom on a weekly basis to teach students about classroom skills for success, emotion management and conflict resolution strategies.
 She is also available to work with small groups or individuals.
 She is on campus Mondays, Wednesdays, Thursdays, and Fridays.

 Free Parenting Classes IUSD has partnered with Western Youth Services and Stonegate Elementary School is offering free parenting class/workshops this year.
 Each month will focus on a different topic and will be offered at two different times: 8:30am or 5:30pm.
 Each month, a different topic will be presented by Western Youth Services who has partnered with IUSD.
 Please visit our Stonegate website for a list of monthly topics.
 Presentations will be uploaded to the Counseling Corner link after each month’s class.
-If interested in attending or would like more information, please contact Dr. Pacheco via email.
 We look forward to seeing you there!

 Elementary Resource Counselor